-Its time for you to emerge yourself into the world of the Acropolis Museum; the archaeological museum in the center of Athens that houses the findings of the archaeological site of the Acropolis of Athens while being located on the archaeological site of Makrigianni, a remnant of the Roman and Early of Byzantine Athens next to the ancient Athenian neighbourhood.
+It's time for you to discover the world of the new Acropolis Museum; the archaeological museum in the center of Athens that houses the findings of the archaeological excavation that took place on the Acropolis of Athens while being located on the archaeological site of Makrigianni, a remnant of the Roman and Early of Byzantine Athens next to the ancient Athenian neighbourhood.

 The main entrance of the Acropolis Museum - credits: Yakov Oskanov/Shutterstock.com

 In 1953, work began on the expansion of the museum to plans by architect Patroclus Karantinos.
 The smaller building was demolished, new halls were built and the layout of the old ones was changed.
 The first rooms opened in 1956 and the re-exhibition was completed in 1964.

 Despite successive expansions, the building could not report the findings that were gradually discovered on the rock and so, as early as 1974, the issue of building a new building was raised.
 The construction of a new Museum was deemed imperative, as Greece began to strongly promote the issue of the return of the Parthenon marbles from the British Museum.

 For about 30 years, archaeologists, architects, and urban planners debated over whether the street of Makrygiannis in the ancient Athenian neighbourhood was the most suitable place for the construction of the museum.
 In the archaeological site, private houses and workshops from the Classical era to the Byzantine years were discovered.

 After the completion of the archaeological excavation and the clarification of the stratigraphy, the points where the foundation of the building was allowed were selected.
 The findings of the excavation have been preserved and are visible from the transparent floor of the first level of the building.